-If you’ve been out of the paid workforce for a while or if you’re looking for work for the first time after raising children or caring for elders, you may feel as though you don’t have many assets to offer a potential employer.
-Yet some of today’s most marketable skills are the kind you’ve probably acquired by living your life and learning from your experiences.
+Have you been out of the paid workforce for a while or are you looking for work for the first time after raising children or caring for elders?
+You may feel as though you don’t have many assets to offer a potential employer.
+Yet you may have some of today’s most marketable skills.
+They are the kind you’ve probably acquired by living your life and learning from your experiences.

-The suggestions in this article will help you recognize the value of your experience and identify work opportunities based on the strengths you already have.
+The suggestions in this article will help you recognize the value of your experience.
+They will help you identify work opportunities based on the strengths you already have.

 Identify your experiences and what you’ve learned from them